jordyvanraalte/picqer-client-python/README.md

 This project is python package to use the Piqcer API for python applications.
 Compatible with Python >= 3.6

-The documenation ofPpiqcer can be found on [picqer.com/en/api](https://picqer.com/en/api)
+The documentation of Piqcer can be found on [picqer.com/en/api](https://picqer.com/en/api)

-## installation
+## Installation
 TODO: installation guide

 ## Examples